 My name is Lancia (pronounced Lawn-see-uh).
-I am a well-married wife, a mother of 7, and a nana of six.
-I am the founder, Editor-in-Chief, and Creative Director of Cultivating and The Cultivating Project.
-I write about brilliant people doing brilliantly good things related to faith, character formation, and the creative arts.
+I am a well-married wife, a mother of seven, and a nana of seven.
+I am the founder and Executive Director of Cultivating and The Cultivating Project.
+I write most often about brilliant people doing brilliantly good things, and about the restorative work of a cultivated life.

 By trade I am a photographer who has been shooting professionally for better than 39 years.
 I can say, however, that I am a writer by deepest inclinations.
 I loved letters and words from before I could use them just as I danced before I could walk.
 My first mother taught me to read at three & a half, and reading became my saving grace as a child growing up in traumatic circumstances.
 From my first encounter with each of them, I have held an abiding interest in the works and lives of C.S.
 Lewis, J.R.R.
 Tolkien, and George MacDonald.
 Most especially Lewis.

-One of the defining elements of my life is that I have been in recovery from drug-addiction and alcoholism for 37 years.
+One of the defining elements of my life is that I have been in recovery from drug-addiction and alcoholism for 40 years.
 Closely tied to that is the fact that I have lived with and managed chronic depression for most my life.
 Why tell you that in the middle of an introductory description of me when it would be so much easier and possibly safer to leave that out?
 One reason is that part of my recovery requires a certain measure of transparency.
 Disclosure.
 That part is for me.
 The other reason though is for you, and it carries the greater weight of motivation for me.
 You need to know if I am a reliable voice to listen to and whether I have any understanding of the landscape you are traveling and overcoming.
-It is important for your sake that you know we share common ground in our human experience – and that while I write about things that are beautiful, true and good, it still isn’t all just “sweetness and light”.
+It is important for your sake that you know we share common ground in our human experience – and that while I write about things that are beautiful, true and good, it isn’t just “sweetness and light”.

 I deliberately cultivate what is good, true and beautiful, not in denial of suffering, but it in response to it.